adamjamesreid/FunJaccR/README.md

 # FunJaccR
 Functional analysis of gene lists using clustering in R

+FunJaccR uses [gProfiler](https://doi.org/10.1093/nar/gkad347) to determine functional terms enriched in a gene list.
+It then uses the genes from the list which are associated with each enriched term to calculate the Jaccard similarity of each pair of terms.
+The similarity of the terms is therefore driven by the genes of interest rather than by prior knowledge, such as is used in many other approaches.
+The resulting network of term similarities is clustered using the [MCL](https://doi.org/10.1093/nar/30.7.1575) algorithm.
+The resulting clusters are labelled and can be investigated as a table or visualised in [Cytoscape](https://doi.org/10.1101/gr.1239303).
+This approach means that rather than digesting potentially hundreds of function terms associated with your gene list, you can consider tens of clusters of related terms instead.

 ## Installation

 FunJaccR is available as an R package and can be installed as follows: